WohlSoft/Moondust-Project/README.md

 ## GIFs to PNG Converter

-A small console utility which merges bit-mask based GIF pairs used in legacy engine into PNG format with alpha-channel (semi-transparency) support.
+A small console utility which merges bit-mask based GIF pairs used in the legacy engine into PNG format with alpha channel (semi-transparency) support.

 ## PNG to GIFs Converter